RuntimeErrorGr/Microservices-auth/README.md

 #  Microservices Authentication System with Keycloak and Istio

+ This is a full-stack application with a RBAC model.
+Keycloak is used for access decisions and Istio sidecars are used to enforce policies at the service level.

 ## Prerequisites setup

 1. Make sure you have QEMU/KVM virtualization support enabled and working.